Destroying Records

 https://fs26.formsite.com/xDqYjm/rmdcod/index.html

-• Volume & Volume Type: This is how much space the records took up prior to destruction.
-This is measured in cubic feet for physical items; one cu ft is approximately the size of one regular paper box.
-Electronic items are measured in GB, which can be viewed in the file details before deleting; 1 GB = 1000 MB.
+- Volume and Volume Type: This is how much space the records took up prior to destruction, and is measured in cubic feet for paper (one cubic foot is approximately the size of one regular paper box) and GBs for electronic items (1 GB is roughly equal to 1000 MB), which can be viewed in the file details before deleting

-• Contact Name, Title, Email, and Signature: This is you, the person destroying the records
+- Contact Name, Title, Email, and Signature: This is your information, as the person destroying the records

 Destroying extra copies is the only type of destruction that does not need to be documented because it is not destroying the record, just duplicates.
 This applies to extra copies of any format.